Brian Brindley: Conversion

 Brindley retired to Brighton in 1993, and following the General Synod's decision in 1992 to ordain female priests, converted to Roman Catholicism in 1994.
 He remarked of it: "I felt as if I had been a commercial traveller who had been selling vacuum cleaners for 30 years, only to discover suddenly that they didn't work".
 He began a second career writing for the literary page of the Catholic Herald and the cookery column of the Church Times.
 He also wrote book reviews for the Church Times: his last review (of Roger Bellamy's Spirit in Stone) was published after his death.

 Death and legacy

 For many months Brindley had been planning a celebration for his 70th birthday at the Athenaeum, of which he was a member.
 (After his fall from grace, the former Archbishop of Canterbury, Lord Coggan, an evangelical, had unsuccessfully attempted to have him expelled.)
 The dinner was to take place two days before his birthday.
-There were to be seven courses: Brindley had a heart attack between the crab mousse and the boeuf en daube.
+There were to be seven courses: Brindley had a heart attack between the dressed crab and the boeuf en daube.
 His death led to an outpouring of interest, far in excess of his celebrity.

 The funeral was a sung Latin requiem at St Etheldreda's Church.
 He was buried at North Weald Cemetery in Stanmore.

 A number of his friends collaborated in the production of an appreciation of his life, edited by Damian Thompson: Loose Canon: A Portrait of Brian Brindley (Continuum, 2004) ISBN 9780826474186.